AlexaCRM/alexacrm.github.io/datapress/getting-started.md

 Now the plugin is connected to CRM, and you can start building the integration.

-**Important Information for Data Migration**
+**Important information for migration**

-If you are planning to migrate data from one solution to another, follow these steps:
+If you are planning to migrate from one solution to another, follow these steps:

 1. Make sure to set ICDS_AUTH_KEY in Advanced Settings.
 This key is essential for authentication during the migration process.
 2. Connect the Plugin.